The Faculty's structure

-The Educational Office is responsible for the coordination and organization of the administrational tasks of the Faculty (except for the doctoral programs and rank earning).
+The Education Support Office is responsible for the coordination and organization of the administrational tasks of the Faculty (except for the doctoral programs and rank earning).

-The main tasks of the Economics Office are the coordination and support of the economic affairs of the Faculty, coordination of supply and tenders, certain maintanance tasks and human resources tasks.
-Parts of the Economics Office are: the Economics Unit, the Tender Office and the Human Resources Office.
+The main tasks of the Finance Office are the coordination and support of the economic affairs of the Faculty, coordination of supply and tenders, certain maintanance tasks and human resources tasks.
+Parts of the Finance Office are: the Economics Unit, the Research Support Office and the Human Resources Office.

 - The Instiute of Biology